Paul Sackey: Ambassador for Ghana Rugby

 In July 2008, Sackey travelled to his parents' home country, Ghana, to gain a better understanding of the development of the sport there.
 A huge crowd of over 500 schoolchildren greeted him, with several games put on in his honour.
 These included an exhibition game between Kotababi and Unity primary schools.
 A number of children from the schools subsequently travelled to the United Kingdom in October 2008 to participate in a tournament arranged by charity Tour Aid.

 Personal life

-Sackey has two brothers, Eddie and Kojo, and two sisters, Beverly and Annabel.
+Sackey has two brothers, Eddie and Kojo, and two sisters, Beverley and Annabel.
 In 2006, Paul set up his own car-sourcing business, finding and selling top-of-the-range cars including, in one case, a £330,000 Reliant Robin.

 In March 2023, Sackey was a part of SU Glovers' ultimately unsuccessful bid to purchase Yeovil Town Football Club.

 He is now the Commercial Director at York City Football Club.